MCT-master/mct-master.github.io/_posts/2020-11-17-how-to-save-the-world.md

 ## Enter: Our Savior (Not Jesus . . .
 OR IS HE??)

 For the hero guy, I made a simple mono recording in a specially designed acoustic chamber (my bedroom) of a suitable family-friendly song appropriate to the project.
 We then created the sonic effect of our hero-musician traveling through the soundscape through the use of source-panning automation, EQ and volume.
-Everywhere our hero goes, the music-intolerant aliens lose control of their spacecraft, crash and explode.
+Everywhere our hero goes, the music-intolerant aliens lose control of their spacecraft, crash and explode, much like the composition professors at my old alma mater when I approached them with a piece of tonal music written purely for the pleasure of 'note-based' music.

 In this way we immerse our subject in the environment through processing (Barrett 2020; Roads 2015).